BenNguyen1203/BenNguyen1203/README.md

 ## 👩‍💻  About Me

 <p align="left">I am a data engineer and AI researcher specializing in machine learning, with a focus on Computer Vision and Natural Language Processing.
 Pursuing an MS in Data Analytics Engineering at Northeastern, I have optimized large-scale data processes and developed predictive models at CoxHealth.
-Beyond technical work, I lead community initiatives, organizing career conferences and fundraising efforts.<br><br>📚 I'm currently learning Stanford's CS and EE courses focusing on Natural Language Processing and Deep Learning.<br>
+Beyond technical work, I lead community initiatives, organizing career conferences and fundraising efforts.<br>
+<br>📚 I'm currently learning Stanford's CS and EE courses focusing on Natural Language Processing and Deep Learning.<br>
+<br>👨‍💼 Current position: Data Engineer at CoxHealth <br>

 <br>